popsim-consortium/manuscript/response-to-reviewers.md

 On page 3, it now reads:
-"For each organism, the catalog contains information on our current understanding of the physical organization (e.g., chromosome structure) of its genome, one or more inferred genetic maps, default population-level parameters (mutation rate and generation time estimates) and one or more published demographic models..
+"For each organism, the catalog contains information on our current understanding of the physical organization (e.g., chromosome structure) of its genome, one or more inferred genetic maps, default population-level parameters (mutation rate and generation time estimates) and one or more published demographic models.
 These available models and parameters are meant to represent the current standards in the field, however our intention is that this resource will evolve as new results become available"